whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-21-Popsugar-Must-Have-Subscription-Box-March-2016-Review-Coupon.md

 <img src="/images/PopsugarMar2016NanetteNannetteLeporeClassicRoseGoldWatch3.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

-<p>Although I do wear an Apple Watch everyday, I like to switch it up sometimes as it doesn't always match every outfit I wear.
+<p>Although I do wear an Apple Watch everyday, I like to switch it up sometimes as it doesn't always match my outfit.
 This looks great on me and I can't wait to wear this out!</p>

 <br>